elugens/hello-javascript/docs/general-javascript-questions/data-types/destructuring-assignment.md

 ---

-### What is the distinction between array destructuring and object destructuring?
+### What is the difference between object and array destructuring in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Object destructuring is like array destructuring, with one exception, instead of values getting pulled out of an array, object keys and values get pulled out of an object.</div><br />
+  <div><strong>Interview Response:</strong> In JavaScript, object destructuring allows you to extract values from an object based on their property name, while array destructuring allows you to extract values from an array based on their position.</div><br />
   <div><strong>Technical Response:</strong> Object destructuring is like array destructuring, with one exception, instead of values getting pulled out of an array, object keys and values get pulled out of an object.
 In an array, the order of the elements is relevant, and it depends on your intent to handle the elements, such as swapping variables.
 However, the rule for arrays does not apply to objects, and order is insignificant.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />